master5o1/bbpress-post-toolbar-1/readme.txt

 == Changelog ==

+= 0.3.1 =

+* Changing the plugin header to try and get the Active Versions pie chart working.

 = 0.3.0 =

 * Reorganised the plugin options page and added some notes about each option.
 Suggestion to move `/smilies/`, etc.